 The Online Graduate Certificate in Enterprise Resource Planning is designed for students who desire a sequence of graduate-level courses that focus specifically on the Enterprise Resource Planning (ERP) area.

 The growing use of ERP systems in organizations is driving the need for IT professionals with ERP competencies.
-The Online Graduate Certificate in ERP leverages the significant SAP expertise of faculty at the Lubar School, which is home to one of only six SAP University Competence Centers in the world.
+The Online Graduate Certificate in ERP leverages the significant SAP expertise of faculty at the Lubar School, which is home to one of only five SAP University Competence Centers in the world.

-This five-course sequence prepares students for the SAP TERP10 certification exam and includes a simulation game and instruction in the use of business intelligence tools.
+This five-course sequence prepares students for the SAP Certified Application Associate exam and includes a simulation game and instruction in the use of business intelligence tools.
 The certificate can be completed in less than one year.